110 Years of Making the World Measurably Better

 Herold China and Pottery Company

 John Herold incorporated the Herold China and Pottery Company on December 10, 1910.
-Adolph Coors assisted Herold by providing a building he owns in Golden, once the Colorado Glass Works.
+Adolph Coors assisted Herold by providing a building he owned in Golden, once the Colorado Glass Works.

 Gem of the Rockies & Chemical Labware